Triangulr/Triangulr/README.md

 ## bruh
-i like making discord bots for private use
+i like making random stuff for my own self

 most of my projects are private for now